 Self-help books are a great way to kick start your alcohol moderation journey and an excellent resource to read on your own or in conjunction with hypnotherapy sessions.
-2019 has been a breakthrough year for advocates of a mindful drinking and alcohol moderation approach.
+2019 & 2020 have been breakthrough years for advocates of a mindful drinking and alcohol moderation approach.
 There has been increased focus on alcohol moderation and reduction in the media from documentaries such as 'Drinkers Like Us' by BBC journalist Adrian Chilies.
-I have compiled a list of my top three favourite books to help you begin your journey to alcohol moderation and share some great tips along the way in order to help you get started.
+I have compiled a list of my top three favourite books to help you moderate your alcohol and begin your journey to alcohol moderation and share some great tips along the way in order to help you get started.

 Like any self-help books there can be both good and great books out there, so what makes a great self help book for alcohol moderation?
 Here are a few key points I like to look for when choosing a book to help you moderate your alcohol,

 So with the above points considered below you can find my top 3 books for alcohol moderation or reduction.
 Please remember to take notes along the way through each book and try to do any exercises that are detailed in most of them.
 You might find that a book you end up purchasing doesn't really resonate with you, please don't despair I have read many books on changing behaviours and you will resonate with some authors and their strategies or tools and not others.
 The key is to not give up on your alcohol moderation goals and try another book from the list below or from the many books that are released each year.

 Looking to quite alcohol instead of moderating?
 Why not read my review on my Best Books for Quit Drinking Alcohol too.